coralproject/talk/docs/source/01-03-installation-from-source.md

 ```

 Didn't work?
 Sometimes you may already have a container running on these ports,
-run `docker ps` to see what other containers you have running and running
+run `docker ps` to see what other containers you have running and run
 `docker stop <id>` on those containers to stop them.